Evolving Self Confidence:

 were going to face a firing squad... and for those who are so convinced that they are physically or mentally ill that no medical tests

 can convince them otherwise.
-It is for those who scrub themselves hundreds of times a day or repeat phrases and rituals to allay the
+It's for the ones who worry incessantly and those who scrub themselves hundreds of times a day or repeat phrases and rituals to allay their

-anxiety and prevent some perceived catastrophe or retribution from 'higher forces'... and it's for those of us who look back on a life
+anxiety over some perceived danger, catastrophe or retribution from 'higher forces'... and it's for those of us who look back on a life

 with regret, in depression, longing for the person we feel we could have been or should have been.